mco-gh/mco.dev/content/post/found/dunbar.md

 Here's how Dunbar defined a friend: someone you would not feel embarrassed about joining uninvited for a drink if you happened to bump into them in a bar.

-The specific number has been challenged, but it seems reasonable to assume there exists a limit on the size of one's meaningful real-world social network.
+The specific number has been challenged, but it seems reasonable to assume there exists a limit on the size of one's meaningful, real-world social network.
 This consideration leads to some interesting applications.
-For example, the outerwear company Gore-Tex learned, by trial and error, that 150 employees is the optimal workgroup size and limited their building sizes accordingly.
+For example, the outerwear company Gore-Tex learned, by trial and error, that 150 employees is the optimal workgroup and limited their building sizes accordingly.

 In 2018, Dunbar further hypothesized that we invest about two-thirds of our social time on roughly 15 people.
 An interesting exercise is to see how that number fits with the size of your own personal inner circle.